DFE-Digital/early-careers-framework/docs/source/ecf/how-to-guides.html.md

 ### Submit a declation to notify DfE a participant has been retained in training

-To notify DfE that a participant has reached a given retention point in their training, providers must submit a `retained` declaration in line with [milestone dates](LINK NEEDED).
+Notify the DfE that a participant has reached a given retention point in their training by submitting a `retained` declaration in line with [milestone dates](/api-reference/ecf/schedules-and-milestone-dates).

-Confirm a participant has been retained in training by using the endpoint:

 ```
 POST /api/v{n}/participant-declarations
 ```

+An example request body is listed below.
 Request bodies must include the necessary data attributes, including the appropriate `declaration_type` attribute value, for example `retained-1`.

-An example request body is listed below.
+An example response body is listed below.
 Successful requests will return a response body with declaration data.
-An example response body is listed below.

 Any attempts to submit duplicate declarations will return an error message.

+{inset-text}Note, providers should store the returned ECF participant declaration ID for management tasks.{/inset-text}

-For more detailed information see the specifications for this [notify DfE that an ECF participant has started training endpoint](/api-reference/reference-v3.html#api-v3-participant-declarations-post).
+For more detailed information see the specifications for this [notify DfE that an ECF participant has been retained in training endpoint](/api-reference/reference-v3.html#api-v3-participant-declarations-post).

 #### Example request body: